Lake Edward: Ecology

-Ecosystem Devastation In Lake Edward
+Decline of hippos and tilapia

 In the 1970s, Lake Edward held a population of around 29,000 hippos in and around the area of the lake.
 But due to an increase in poaching over the years, there has been a 95% decline in the population, with the population plummeting to only a few hundred by the end of 2006.
 A terrestrial census was conducted in 2019 assessing that the population was now at 1,500 individuals.
 The hippopotamus is often poached for its large amount of meat as well as the ivory found in its teeth.
 Fueled by the high prices that hippo meat and ivory fetch, poachers are consistently hunting for these animals, which is causing a negative impact not only on the hippopotamus population, but the Lake Edward ecosystem and the local fishermen that depend on the lake for survival.

 The hippopotamus population is extremely important to the ecosystem of Lake Edward due to being a keystone species.
 Hippos produce dung, which feed tilapia, a once abundant fish species found in Lake Edward.
 One hippo could produce around 25 kilograms or 55 pounds of dung per day, which could feed thousands of tilapia within the ecosystem.
 With the hippopotamus population declining due to poaching, the food they provide to the tilapia fish started to disappear as well.
 This has caused an immense decline in the tilapia population, as the decreasing hippo population cannot support the same amount of the tilapia fish species as it did before, causing a growing problem not only for the ecosystem, but the fishermen within the villages that surround Lake Edward.

 Being so close to Lake Edward, the villages that are within the area often rely on the fish, specifically tilapia, to support their families with food and money.
 In the past, Lake Edward could support the fish demand for the entire eastern Democratic Republic of the Congo.
 The lake had a production capacity of between 15,000 and 20,000 metric tons of tilapia annually, with an estimate of around 700 fishing canoes on the lake.
 Due to the decline of hippos in the area because of poaching, this has impacted the amount of tilapia in the lake, which has caused the fishermen in the nearby villages to suffer, as well as the rest of the eastern Democratic Republic of the Congo.
 Many markets are unable to sustain their own fish, now having to import fish from other areas to continue with their business.

 Though, the declining hippo populations are not the only threat to the tilapia in Lake Edward.
 Due to the decrease in tilapia populations, spawning areas and fisheries for the fish are off limits to fishermen.
 But some rebel groups as well as robbers or illegal fishers are trying their luck at these areas, often causing even more problems when trying to conserve and increase the tilapia population in the area.
 Because of this, many villages around Lake Edward as well as the ecosystem of Lake Edward are suffering.